Today I like to champion the fine art of listening before you demand your body to change.

 - Living systems only pay attention to what is meaningful to them in the here and now.

-- Living beings don’t communicate linear and unambiguously!
-They communicate through complex layered messages that weave together biology, emotion, reason, physicality, soul, environment, now, and past.
+- Rather than communicating linear and unambiguously, living systems communicate through complex layered messages that weave together biology, emotion, reason, physicality, soul, environment, now, and past.

-- Stay in the question: What does this pattern want to tell you through sensation, feeling, thought, image and movement?
+- Ask your Body questions: What does this pattern want to tell you through sensation, feeling, thought, image, and the quality of the relationship of the body parts with each other and their environment?

 When there is no need for the nervous system to protect a pattern it lets go of its defenses and orients itself on what it perceives as meaningful now and here.